Royal Mail Special Delivery Costs: 9am, 1pm & Insurance

 Does Royal Mail Special Delivery deliver on Sundays?
 In selected areas, yes.
 Royal Mail has expanded its network to include Sunday delivery for some tracked services, though it usually requires an additional fee.
 Standard Special Delivery does not guarantee delivery on Sundays or Bank Holidays.

 Are jewellery and watches fully covered by Royal Mail?
-Only up to £2,500, and only with the paid top-up.
-Any value above this is considered a prohibited item under the scheme.
+No. Compensation is capped at £2,500 regardless of declared value.
+Since April 2023, you can legally send items worth up to £5,000 via Special Delivery, but anything above the £2,500 compensation ceiling is your risk.
+Above £5,000, Special Delivery is outside the scheme entirely.
 This is why jewellers and watch dealers use Secursus to cover the full declared value of their goods.

 What happens if Royal Mail loses a parcel worth more than £2,500?
-If you sent the item without external insurance, you are entitled to a maximum of £2,500 (with top-up), calculated on acquisition cost — not sale price.
+You are entitled to a maximum of £2,500 (with the paid top-up), calculated on acquisition cost and adjusted downward for age and depreciation — not sale price, and not necessarily the full purchase price either.
 Anything above that is an unrecovered loss.
-With Secursus, the full declared value is reimbursed, typically within 10 business days.
+With Secursus, the full declared sale value is reimbursed, typically within 10 business days.